Compare Homeowners Insurance in Houston

 2017 was a rough year for Houston, Texas.
 Hurricane Harvey’s devastation brought over $100 billion in damages in Houston.
 It’s not their first rodeo, either – Houston has seen six major floods since 2000.

-By our research, Texas has the second highest home insurance rates in the country.
+By our research, Texas has some of the highest home insurance rates in the country.
 Houston’s proclivity for bad weather leads to extra expensive homeowners insurance rates.

-Houston homeowners need to get smart to find their ideal home insurance policy.
+Houston homeowners need to get smart to find their ideal home insurance policy at an affordable price.
 We can help with that.

 Average Houston Home Insurance Rates